Lease vs Buy a Car

 Buy versus Lease - Savings Account or No Savings Account

 So, buying a car with a loan is essentially like putting money into a declining-value savings account you never get out as much as you put in.
 A portion of every payment you make is lost to depreciation and finance charges.
 What you have "to show" for your investment when your loan is paid off is only the part that is left over after depreciation and interest.
 However, if you plan to drive the vehicle for many years to come, its equity value is of little concern to you.

 Leasing, then, is similar to buying, but without the equity "savings account."
 You only pay for what you use (the depreciation) and you don't put anything extra each month into "savings."
 It's true that you'll own nothing at the end of a lease; you'll have nothing "to show" for the money you've put into it.
 But... what you don't own is the same part of the car's original value the depreciated part that a buyer too doesn't own at the end of his loan.
 Again, a car's value depreciates the same amount whether it is leased or purchased.
 That money is gone forever, lease or buy.

 With leasing, you may have the option of putting your monthly payment savings into more productive investments, such as mutual funds or stocks that have the possibility of increasing in value.
 In fact, many experts encourage this practice as one of the benefits of leasing, though most people will typically find other uses for the money they save by leasing such as paying the mortgage or buying groceries.

 Leasing Can be a Little More Complicated

 Leasing may also require a higher credit score than a car loan.
-Personal credit scores are available for free online with a simple enrollment at web sites such as CreditReport.com.
-Your score might mean the difference between leasing and buying, or not getting approved at all.
+There are actually 3 credit bureaus that report your credit.
+You can see all 3 bureau reports and 3 scores with a $1 seven-day trial instantly online with a simple enrollment in CreditReport.com.
+Your score might mean the difference between leasing and buying, or not getting approved for either.